quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-You will note that along with our text values we have decided to add a timestamp as well.
+You will note that along with our text values we have decided to add a timestamp.
 This will provide additional immutable information to our notebook to be signed by
+the Tupelo Network.
+Our application will append the current date and time when each of
-the Tupelo Network appending when our notes content was entered.
+our notes was entered.

 We will need to add a simple function to support that timestamping.